RoBOPPics/BB/_pages/app-man-patternDesigner.md

 ![Playlist Image](../assets/images/PatternDescription_500.jpg){: width="300" .align-center }

 The Pattern Name and Description are displayed in the library view of each Pattern.

-The Pattern Nickname is Announced on the BallBOPPer's display screen prior to the start of each Drill or Pattern.
-The Attribution field is to record the name, website, or twitter handle etc., of the individual or team that developed the Pattern.
+The Pattern Nickname (limited to 8 characters) is displayed on the BallBOPPer's display screen prior to the start of each Drill or Pattern.

+If the Coaching field has content, then a Coaching link will appear at the bottom of the Pattern.
+Clicking on that link will display the Coaching information in a popup.
+If you are using Voice Control, the Coaching information can be read back to you by saying "BB Read Coaching".
+See Voice  under the Controller section of this documentation.

+The Attribution field or "Byline" is a combination of the Player Name and Player Team that you entered into your Player Profile.
+See the Profile item under Community section of this documentation.

   <nav class="pagination">
       <a href="/BallBOPPer/patternLibraries/" class="pagination--pager" title="Pattern Libraries">Previous</a>